DesignPLUS Interactive Data

 A single screenshot of the DesignPLUS Sidebar displaying the 'Interactive Data Results' screen.
 The standard DesignPLUS header and navigation tabs are visible at the top, along with a 'Back' link.
 The main content area features a light blue banner titled 'Interactive Data Results.'
 Below this banner, a simple table displays two metrics: 'Total Interactives,' showing a value of 3, and 'Total Attempts,' showing a value of 8.
 Following the table is an information box with a teal left border and an 'i' icon, containing text that reads: 'None of the interactive data is ever connected to personally identifiable information.
 All participants are kept anonymous.
 The data is encrypted and presented in an aggregated format.'
 At the bottom, there is a dark grey 'Review Interactive Data' button and a smaller 'Get Data Again' button with a refresh icon.

-You may use the Search box to search for specific Interactive Title names.
-Use the Interactive Type and Content Type drop-down lists to refine your search results.
+• Search and Filter: Use the Search box to look up specific interactives by title, or use the Interactive Type and Content Type dropdown menus to narrow your results.

 A screenshot from the DesignPLUS Sidebar in the Canvas LMS showing the "DesignPLUS Interactive Data Summary" screen.
 Below the title is the description: "Track student engagement and performance on interactive learning activities."
 Top-right buttons are "Reset All Data" and "Export All."
 A row of five key performance indicator tiles shows large numbers for metrics: Total Interactives (3), Total Attempts (8), Total Students (2), Average Score (62.5%), and Average Time (20.75 seconds).
 Search and filtering options follow, with dropdowns for "Interactive Type" and "Content Type" both set to "All Types."
 The main content is a detailed data table with column headers for sortable data including interactive titles, type, content type, last attempt date, attempts, students, average time, and average score.
 The table lists detailed data for specific items: a "Flashcards 1" interactive with a 68% average score, a "Math Problems" interactive with an 80% average score, and another "Flashcards 1" interactive with a 0% average score.
 Average scores are visually represented by progress bars.